alttch/eva3/doc/uc/uc_api.rst

 * **save=1** save item configuration on the disk immediately after creation

-Returns result="OK if the item was loned, or result="ERROR", if the error occurred.
+Returns result="OK if the item is cloned, or result="ERROR", if the error occurred.

 Errors:

 * **403 Forbidden** invalid API KEY
+* **404 Not Found** the source item doesn't exist

 .. _uc_clone_group: